Editing Capabilities in Moodle

 View Related Articles

-When possible it’s best to keep students in Moodle when using Moodle to allow them easy return to course content, embedding videos from various hosts is the best wa...
+When possible it’s best to keep students in Moodle to allow them to return to course content easily.
+Embedding videos in your course instead of sharing links is the...

 Continue Reading